downloadplanet/downloadplanet/click-translator-300062758.md

+# Click Translator
-# Click Translator<br />Click Translator is a tool that provides instant translation of your selected text in 53 major languages.
+Click Translator is a tool that provides instant translation of your selected text in 53 major languages.
 /p> All you have to do is to select text from anywhere on screen and with one keystroke you will get its translation in a balloon message.
 /p> Click Translator removes language barriers across the World Wide Web and enables you to communicate in different languages with ease.
 FEATURES: